dalemazza/ezrecon/README.md

   - Runs a ffuf scan
 - Finally it runs a full port scan to check or missed ports
 - All scan results are placed into a single folder in the recon dir `/home/kali/reports/`
+- Last it outputs the time taken for the scan

 ## Future-Updates